Freshmen Requirements & Deadlines

 - Send your official transcript(s) to USF

 - High School Students: Ask your school to send transcripts to USF electronically.
-If this option is not available, official transcripts should be mailed to:
+If this option is not available, official transcripts for all three USF campuses should be mailed to:

 University of South Florida